History of cartography: India

+Ancient India

 Indian cartographic traditions covered the locations of the Pole star and other constellations of use.
 These charts may have been in use by the beginning of the Common Era for purposes of navigation.

 Detailed maps of considerable length describing the locations of settlements, sea shores, rivers, and mountains were also made.
 The 8th-century scholar Bhavabhuti conceived paintings which indicated geographical regions.

 Italian scholar Francesco Lorenzo Pullè reproduced a number of ancient Indian maps in his magnum opus La Cartografia Antica dell'India.
 Out of these maps, two have been reproduced using a manuscript of Lokaprakasa, originally compiled by the polymath Ksemendra (Kashmir, 11th century), as a source.
 The other manuscript, used as a source by Pullè, is titled Samgrahani.
 The early volumes of the Encyclopædia Britannica also described cartographic charts made by the Dravidian people of India.

+Mughal era

 Maps from the Ain-e-Akbari, a Mughal document detailing India's history and traditions, contain references to locations indicated in earlier Indian cartographic traditions.
 Another map describing the kingdom of Nepal, four feet in length and about two and a half feet in breadth, was presented to Warren Hastings.
 In this map the mountains were elevated above the surface, and several geographical elements were indicated in different colors.

+The scholar Sadiq Isfahani of Jaunpur compiled an atlas of the parts of the world which he held to be 'suitable for human life'.
+The 32 sheet atlas—with maps oriented towards the south as was the case with Islamic works of the era—is part of a larger scholarly work compiled by Isfahani during 1647 CE.
+According to Joseph E. Schwartzberg (2008): 'The largest known Indian map, depicting the former Rajput capital at Amber in remarkable house-by-house detail, measures 661 × 645 cm.
+(260 × 254 in., or approximately 22 × 21 ft).'